turboMaCk/advent-of-code/README.md

 - no libraries (using only base) (This also means no containers or arrays or strings other then [Char] lol)
 - no language extensions (Haskell 98 style)
-- no shared shared modules
+- no shared modules between days